akshay1malta/countries/README.md

 getCountryInfo(paramObject)

-// getCountryInfo fu7nction can be implemented in three ways
+// getCountryInfo function can be implemented in three ways

 // 1.
 Put methodType = Keyword, attributes = empty or country name
 // Output = Returns details depending upon the keyword provided in methodType for